 The Education Alliance also offers short-term innitatives that support STEM education and awareness.

-Research indicates that visiting a college campus as a high school student can familiarize students with the college environment, help students become aware of campus resources, and improve the likelihood that a student will apply and matriculate at the college visited.
+Research indicates that visiting a college campus will improve the likelihood that a student will apply and matriculate to college.
 The Education Alliance, in partnership with the West Virginia Higher Education Policy Commission, will provide $1,500 grants to 25 West Virginia Middle Schools to increase student participation in College Visits.
 For more information on this project, click here to view the WV Leaders of Education Conference PowerPoint.

 Remake Learning Days (May 17-25, 2018) is a nine-day celebration showcasing activities and events that make West Virginia a recognized national leader in innovative teaching and learning.
 Remake Learning Days events create future-ready, hands-on, relevant and engaging educational experiences for kids and their families, caregivers and educators.
 Events can feature STEM, STEAM, maker and other technology-enhanced learning opportunities in West Virginia.